pulp-platform/padrick/docs/getting_started.rst

 * Read the chapter :ref:`Generated Hardware Overview and Integration<hw_overview_and_integration>` to get a better understanding of the RTL that padrick generates and how to integrate it in your SoC project.
-* Have a look at the RTL that padrick generates from these examples to better understand the structure of the generated pad multiplexer
+* Have a look at the RTL that padrick generates from the example YAML files to better understand the structure of the generated pad multiplexer
 * Check the options available with the various CLI commands (either :ref:`online
   <chapter_cli_reference>` or directly in your terminal with the `-h` option).